10 Best Herbal Baths For Menopause

 equisetum arvense bath

-Equisetum arvense, commonly known as horsetail, has been traditionally used in herbal baths to support women during menopause due to its high concentration of silica and other minerals.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal baths to support women during menopause due to its high concentration of silica and other minerals.

 rosmarinus officinalis bath

-Rosmarinus officinalis, commonly known as rosemary, has been traditionally used in herbal baths to support women during menopause due to its calming and aromatic properties.
+Rosmarinus officinalis, commonly known as rosemary, is a versatile herb that has been traditionally used for its aromatic and therapeutic properties.

 vitex agnus-castus bath